INSaFLU/findONTime/README.md

 _findONTime_ can interact with the INSaFLU-TELEVIR platfotm in two ways:

 - **Docker**.
-The user needs to have the INSaFLU-TELEVIR docker installed and running.
+The user needs to have the INSaFLU-TELEVIR docker installed and running (https://github.com/INSaFLU/docker#installation).
 The tool will then upload the files to the docker image.
 The user needs to provide the name of the docker image and the path for uploads.

 - **SSH**.
 The user needs to have access to an INSaFLU-TELEVIR database server.
 The tool will then upload the files to the database using SSH.
 The user needs to provide the path for uploads and the credentials for the database server.